FreshSupaSulley/Auto-2FA/README.md

 One-Click Login
 ---------------
-Approves a login upon clicking the extension.
-If more than one login attempt is active, no logins are approved to allow the user to filter suspicious logins.
+Approves a login attempt immediately upon clicking the extension.
+If multiple login attempts are active, they are listed to the user to filter out suspicious logins.
 This is enabled by default in settings.
+If disabled, DuOSU will ask for approval when clicked rather than immediately pushing it.

 Privacy
 -------